 Awarded biennially this scholarship is intended to provide funding for three years of Ph.D. research.
 The scholarship competition is open to candidates who have been accepted (or expect to be accepted by 30th September) by the University as Graduate Students beginning a Ph.D. programme within the field of Political Economy (as described above) in any Faculty or Department of the University of Cambridge.
 This Scholarship is not open to current University Graduate Students, either registered for the Ph.D. degree or on a probationary track towards Ph.D. registration, who have already commenced their three years of Ph.D. research.
 Nor is the scholarship open to students who are about to commence the MPhil degree for the purpose of advanced training prior to undertaking Ph.D. research.
 On completion of MPhil training, Graduate Students going on to the start of a Ph.D. become eligible for the scholarship.

-The next scholarship competition will run in 2018; the deadline for applications is likely to be mid-March 2018.
+The next scholarship competition will run in 2018; the deadline for applications is 16 March 2018.

 The Trust may offer the successful candidate either a full scholarship or a fees-only award.
 The full scholarship covers payment of university and college fees, and a maintenance grant (which for the academic year 2017/18 is £14,553).
 Applications are open to citizens of European Union Countries and overseas students.
 The Trust is aware that funding of graduate studies in economics and related disciplines for UK citizens is very limited and particularly encourages well-qualified candidates who are UK citizens to apply.
 However, decisions on the award of the Scholarship will be on academic merit and on the relevance of the proposed research to the aims of the Trust.
 The Trust reserves the right to make no award if no suitable candidates present themselves.